yasin-mansour/waa-final-prject/readMe.txt

 1. Members: Yasin Mansour/610693
-2. All the features have been implemented by me.
+2. All the features have been implemented by myself.
-3. All done by me
+3. All done by myself
 4.
 i.	you must have tomcat on your machine. ii.
 Use IntelliJ to run the application